The Ninth Day

 The Ninth Day is a 2004 German historical drama film directed by Volker Schlöndorff and starring Ulrich Matthes and August Diehl.
 It was released by Kino International.

 The film is about a Catholic priest from Luxembourg who is imprisoned in Dachau concentration camp, but released for nine days.
 The story is based on a portion of Pfarrerblock 25487 (ISBN 2-87963-286-2), the diary of Father Jean Bernard (1907–1994), which was translated into English by Deborah Lucas Schneider as Priestblock 25487: A Memoir of Dachau (ISBN 978-0972598170).

 Synopsis

-Henri Kremer, a Catholic priest from Luxemburg, is imprisoned in Dachau.
-He experiences the horrors of the camps, including the crucifixion of some of his fellow prisoners, when one day he is given an unexpected leave of nine days.
-He returns to his native city, where the young SS officer Gebhardt tells him that he should convince his bishop to cooperate with the Nazis.
-Gebhardt, himself a former candidate for the priesthood, tries to convince the priest that the role of Judas is just what God wants from him.
-Kremer is confronted with a hard decision: Should he betray his Church or should he return to the concentration camp?